Nimb Hotel – Sheer romance and modern luxury in a palace in Tivoli.

 Recommended Nearby Tours

 - Bike Copenhagen with Mike – Engaging tours of the city from the saddle with friendly local guide Mike.
 Learn about the city and Danish life while enjoying this bike-friendly city.
 Booking online in advance is required; the price – DKK 300 – includes bike and helmet rental.
 Tours leave from Sankt Peders Stræde 47.
-11-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Restaurants